loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 === Register allocation
-When optimizing the generated code, one important technique is utilizing the physical registers for variable allocation. #todo("source") If one were to implement this naively, it would suffice with putting the first few variables of a function into registers, and the rest on the system stack.
+When optimizing the generated code, one important technique is utilizing the physical registers for variable allocation.
+If one were to implement this naively, it would suffice with putting the first few variables of a function into registers, and the rest on the system stack.
 This would however not necessarily suffice for larger functions, where one might have